 - VersionOne - see Integrating with VersionOne

 The integration enables you to create issues in the connected ALM system from tests in the Prioritization panel.

-- Select a test in the search results area and click the Prioritization tab in the actions panel.
+- Select a test in the search results area.

 The name of the ALM project in which the new issue will be created appears in the Project field.
 The association between a DTP project and the external ALM project is defined by your DTP administrator.
 See the following sections for details:

-- For codeBeamer and Jira, choose Bug or Task.
+- For Jira and codeBeamer ALM, choose Bug or Task.